Version-Control Systems for Linux

 OurayCM (Ouray Software L.L.C.) (link)

-OurayCM is a networked SCM supporting renames, branching including per-user branching with automatic merge tracking, built-in cache servers, tools to assist conflict resolution, and atomic commit operations.
+OurayCM is a networked VCS supporting renames, branching including per-user branching with automatic merge tracking, built-in cache servers, tools to assist conflict resolution, and atomic commit operations.
 GUI and command-line tools are provided for the various platforms.
 The release-tagging feature is called "vrefs".

 Binary-only.
 Proprietary.